chomosuke/RayTracing-in-Unity/README.md

 ## Vertex Shader :ocean:

-I imagine that in the real world, there will be many waves traveling in random directions where each of them have a different amplitude and wave length.
+I imagine that in the real world, there will be many waves traveling in random directions where each of them has a different amplitude and wave length.
 To simulate this, I had 64 seeds acting as the origin of the waves evenly spread across the water surface.

 From each origin there are 4 waves constantly going outwards with an amplitude of 5, 1, 0.2, 0.04 and wavelength of 0.5, 0.1, 0.02, 0.004.